 But there's one number on your P&L you can control: Your Cost of Goods Sold.

 For years, I've watched smart UK businesses play it safe.
-They order from UK importers or London/Manchester wholesalers because it's easy and predictable.
+They order from UK importers or London and Manchester wholesalers because it's easy and predictable.

 It's also quietly destroying their margins.